St. Louis County Dog Bite Lawyer

 In St. Louis County, dogs may be prohibited from roaming at large and are required to be kept in a cage, building, or restrained on a leash.

 Dog owners may also be required to use reasonable care to prevent their dogs from causing harm to others, such as by jumping on them or knocking them over.
-A St. Louis County dog bite attorney could argue that failure to fulfill these responsibilities is proof that a dog owner was negligent and should be held liable for harm caused by their dog.
+A St. Louis County dog attack attorney could argue that failure to fulfill these responsibilities is proof that a dog owner was negligent and should be held liable for harm caused by their dog.

 Strict Liability Dog Bite Statute in St. Louis County